-Step 1: Preparing your content for video
+Step 1: Preparing your content for media production

 What to do before you start writing - finding your why, who, what, and how